openvinotoolkit/openvino/docs/IE_PLUGIN_DG/InferRequest.md

 @snippet src/template_infer_request.cpp infer_request:ctor

-The implementation of function allocating device buffers is fully device-specific and not provided in the guide.
-The implementation of function allocating host buffers assumes that the `Template` device works natively only with the InferenceEngine::NCHW input and output layout, while the user can specify the InferenceEngine::NHWC as a layout of InferenceEngine::CNNNetwork inputs and outputs and set InferenceEngine::NHWC blobs via the InferenceEngine::InferRequest::SetBlob method.

 > **NOTE**: Call InferenceEngine::CNNNetwork::getInputsInfo and InferenceEngine::CNNNetwork::getOutputsInfo to specify both layout and precision of blobs, which you can set with InferenceEngine::InferRequest::SetBlob and get with InferenceEngine::InferRequest::GetBlob.
 A plugin uses these hints to determine its internal layouts and precisions for input and output blobs if needed.

 ### `~InferRequest` Destructor